From Editor to Dense Geometry Estimator: Related Work

 \section{Related Work}

-\textbf{Image Generative and Editing models} In the field of image generation, Stable Diffusion series~\citep{sd} and FLUX series~\citep{flux} models have basically become the community standard.
-They both trained with massive datasets and demonstrate extremely high generation quality.
-Concurrently, the field of image editing is still evolving rapidly.
-Recent advancements include Step1X-Edit~\citep{step}, a model fine-tuned from FLUX, which demonstrates superior instruction-following and image understanding capabilities; The multi-modal Qwen-Image~\citep{qwenimage} Editor combines with LLM, attempting to expand the editor into a unified computer vision framework.
-We conduct a more detailed review in the appendix Sec~\ref{supp:related}. \textbf{Dense Geometry Estimation,} encompassing tasks like depth and normal estimation\citep{weatherdepth,d4rd}, is a cornerstone of 3D computer vision.
+\textbf{Image Generative and Editing models} In the field of image generation, Stable Diffusion series~\citep{sd} and FLUX series~\citep{fluxk,rectified_flow} models have basically become the community standard.
+Both are trained on massive datasets and demonstrate extremely high generation quality.
+Meanwhile, the field of image editing is also evolving rapidly.
+Recent advancements include Step1X-Edit~\citep{step}, a model fine-tuned from FLUX, demonstrating superior instruction-following and image understanding capability; The multi-modal Qwen-Image~\citep{qwenimage} Editor combined with LLM, attempting to expand the editor into a unified computer vision framework; The concurrent work FLUX-Kontext~\citep{fluxk} unifies editing and generation with robust character consistency.
+We conduct a more detailed review~\citep{chu2025usp,instructpix2pix,fluxtext,imagen,dalle} in the appendix Sec E.

+\textbf{Dense Geometry Estimation,} encompassing tasks like depth and normal estimation\citep{weatherdepth,d4rd}, is a cornerstone of 3D computer vision.
 Early research predominantly focused on supervised learning paradigms, where models were trained and evaluated on specific datasets~\citep{eigen,eigen2}.
 A significant shift occurred with MiDaS~\citep{midas}, which pioneered cross-dataset generalization for dense estimation.
-This line of work was extended by models like DPT~\citep{dpt} and Omnidata~\citep{omini}, which further improved zero-shot performance.
-More recently, the field has witnessed the rise of data-driven models such as the Depth Anything series~\citep{dam1,dam2} and the Metric3D series~\citep{metric3d}, which leverage massive datasets to train powerful, general-purpose geometric estimators.
+This line of work was extended by models like DPT~\citep{dpt} and Omnidata~\citep{omnidata}, which further improved zero-shot performance.
+There are also some point-based methods\citep{vggt,pi3,dens3r}.
+More recently, the field has witnessed the rise of data-driven models such as the Depth Anything series~\citep{dam1,dam2,dam3} and the Metric3D series~\citep{metric3d}, which leverage massive datasets to train powerful, general-purpose geometric estimators.